zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![main_partsunlimited-web-20(staging).yml is open in edit mode. dotnet-version is set to 2.2.207. dotnet build command is changed to include PartsUnlimited.sln as a parameter. dotnet publish command is changed to include src/PartsUnlimitedWebsite/PartsUnlimitedWebsite.csproj as a parameter.](media/github-yaml-commit.png "GitHub YAML Editing")

-    Here is the final YAML file that you can use if needed.
+    Here is an example of the final YAML file you can use, if needed.
+Be aware you may have to change the publish-profile GUID.

     ```yaml